utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

     As above, this is only a glimpse into the full capabilities of data selection via the transformation framework.

-    For more details, have a look at `the corresponding dantro documentation <https://dantro.readthedocs.io/en/latest/plotting/plot_data_selection.html#special-case-multiverseplotcreator>`_ and :ref:`the general remarks on the transformation framework <external_plot_creator_DAG_support>`.
+    For more details, have a look at `the corresponding dantro documentation <https://dantro.readthedocs.io/en/latest/plotting/plot_data_selection.html#special-case-multiverseplotcreator>`_ and :ref:`the general remarks on the transformation framework <pyplot_plot_creator_DAG_support>`.

 .. warning::